AllieRays/dev-assessment/exercises/001-exercise-create-local.md

-# Local environment setup with remote dev desktop
+# Local environment setup with Windows, BLT and DrupalVM

 Check if you have the following system requirements: \
 () open your terminal.\